openstack-infra/zuul/doc/source/index.rst

 project so that changes are only merged if they pass tests.

 The main component of Zuul is the scheduler.
-It receives events related to proposed changes (currently from Gerrit), triggers tests based on those events (currently on Jenkins), and reports back.
+It receives events related to proposed changes, triggers tests based on those events, and reports back.

 Contents: